johndimm/headliners-and-sidemen/README.md

 2717	Abbey Road	The Beatles	303	George Harrison	2863	synthesizer	1969-08-19	1969-08-19
 ```

+There are 67,615 musicians (artists) connected to 92,044 albums (release groups) through 1,018,092 recordings, extracted from a total of 2,351,000 albums.

 Table schema for run-time queries:
 ```
                          Table "public.context"